kevinhwang91/nvim-bqf/README.md

 use quickfix window to refactor because of lacking a sustainable preview window?
 Do you think quickfix window lacks a fuzzy search function?
 At present, nvim-bqf can solve the above problems.

-You really don't need any search and replace plugins, because nvim-bqf with the built-in function of the quickfix window allows you to easily search and replace targets.
+You really don't need any search replace plugins, because nvim-bqf with the built-in function of the quickfix window allows you to easily search and replace targets.

 So why not nvim-bqf?